 USB-C is a universal charging standard.
 It means that it doesn’t matter what USB-C charger is used.
 It should be able to power up a laptop with a USB-C charging port and power bank.
 In the whole world, this is taking a while to come true.
 These days, most laptop USB-C chargers are interchangeable, but it’s not guaranteed.

 PC World, in its testing, originates that HP’s Specter x2 wouldn’t charge with any USB-C charger besides its own.
-For about HP’s view, that was intentional because a wrong charger could spoil the device or make it to a fault.
-In other methods, like the Apple Mac Book Pro, don’t have such fixed precincts, a new USB-C authentication system will help with this issue in the future.
+From HP’s view, that was intentional because a wrong charger could spoil the device or make it to fault.
+Other methods, like the Apple Mac Book Pro, don’t have such fixed precincts, a new USB-C authentication system will help with this issue in the future.

 USB-C and Thunderbolt 3 Technology

-Thunderbolt 3 allows the numbers of charging arrangements.
-It makes a chain of 6 different devices that can quickly load and transmitting the data at high speed rather than USB-C, approximately up to 100W.
+Thunderbolt 3 allows a number of charging arrangements.
+It makes a chain of 6 different devices that can quickly load and transmit the data at high speed rather than USB-C, approximately up to 100W.
 Thunderbolt 3 is used as the same connection as USB-C. If the laptop ports also have thunderbolt three technology, then it manufactures is quick and label to laptops.
 There is one of the essential things, and thunderbolt three connections only work with the right cables.